 Beginning in FY13 the district joined the Southwestern Ohio Educational Purchasing Council (EPC) health care umbrella which is a consortium of 153 school districts.
 There will be a 12% increase in medical insurance rates for FY19 due to several cancer and other severe medical cases in the district.
-Medical trends in a normal environment indicate an 8% annual insurance for FY20- FY23 for planning purposes and include any expected costs due to the Affordable Care Act.
+These losses and Medical trends will be with us for the next couple years before normalizing.
+In FY20 we are estimating 19% increase, FY21 a 17% increase and then 8% annual insurance increases for FY22- FY23 for planning purposes and include any expected costs due to the Affordable Care Act.